zouyuanrenren/Leetcode/README.md

 Leetcode solutions

 This is a Python project for Leetcode solutions.
+All solutions are accepted in Leetcode OJ.
+Solutions are not guaranteed to be optimal.
 This project is still WIP.
-Solutions are not guaranteed to be optimal.